iservicesmx/eduintelligent-LCMS/INSTALL.Ubuntu-10.04.rst

 This command will create some directories, namely: ``bin/``, ``parts/``, ``eggs/`` and ``develop-eggs/``.
 Right now, the only file inside ``bin/`` is:

-    (o) ``bin/buildout`` This script will download all the needed dependencies and store them on the ``eggs/`` directory.
+    * ``bin/buildout`` This script will download all the needed dependencies and store them on the ``eggs/`` directory.
 It will compile some packages if they need it.
 It will finally create the ``bin/instance`` script.
 Take a look at this script, see how buildout manipulares the python path.
 That's how Buildout does it's magic.

 Run the ``bin/buildout`` script.